michaeldonnelly/fhir-central-cancer-registry-reporting-ig/input/pagecontent/usecases.md

 * Step 5: The Data Source notifies the HDEA based on subscriptions that have been created in Step 3.
 * Step 6: The HDEA queries the Data Source for patient’s data.
      * Step 6a: HDEA receives the response from the Data Source with the patient’s data.
-* Step 7: The HDEA submits the created report to the TTP.
-(Central Cancer Registries require Trusted Third Parties (TTPs) to act as intermediaries to receive reports from clinical organizations.)
+* Step 7: The HDEA submits the created report to the Trusted Third Party (TTP).
+(Central Cancer Registries require TTPs to act as intermediaries to receive reports from clinical organizations.)
      * Step 7a: The TTP receives a submitted report from the HDEA and forwards the report to the Central Cancer Registry.
-* Step 8: A Central Cancer Registry requires a TTP to act as an intermediary to submit reports to clinical organizations and submits a response back to the TTP based on the submitted report.
+* Step 8: The Central Cancer Registry submits a response back to the TTP based on the submitted report.
 The Response transaction can be synchronous or asynchronous (after a period of time).
      * Step 8a: The TTP receives the submitted response from the Central Cancer Registry and forwards the response to the HDEA which is part of the healthcare organization.
+The Response transaction can be synchronous or asynchronous (after a period of time).
+The Response transaction can be synchronous or asynchronous (after a period of time).
 * Step 9: The HDEA writes back the response from the Central Cancer Registry to the Data Source as appropriate.
 Note: The Response may have to be re-identified in some scenarios using Trust Services before it is written back to the EHR.

 - - - -